Skip to content

 Type: RehypePluginConfig[]

 Custom rehype plugins for the Markdown rendering pipeline.
-Accepts a plugin function or a [plugin, options] tuple.
+Accepts a plugin function or a tuple such as [plugin, ...options].

-Show a copy button on fenced code blocks.
+Fenced code blocks include a copy button.
 Hover over a code block to reveal the button.

 Type: string